scalabridgelondon/scalabridgelondon.org/curriculum.md

 5. Functions: Chapter 8 of Creative Scala and Function composition: Chapter 8 of Creative Scala
 6. Art: composing art by composing functions: Chapter 8 of Creative Scala.
 Case study: context-free art, if time allows.

+The questions for each week are in our [lessons repository](https://github.com/scalabridgelondon/lesson-plans).

 ## Intermediate Stream